Organic Today - For a Better Tomorrow!

 Eden's Garden CSA Farm

-We are currently accepting applications for the 2013-14 farm year.
-Our winter season installment is now due with weekly distributions to begin in March and run into late spring.
+We are currently accepting applications for the remainder of our 2014 farm year.
 We are not a week to week co op delivery business, but a traditional Community Supported Agriculture program.

-100% of your membership dollars go directly to support this local, urban farm.
+100% of your membership dollars go directly to support this local, urban farm in Southeast Dallas County

 To receive a detailed email about our CSA program, a link to the application and pay pal payment option, sign up here.